MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-3-slack-azure-mfa-reset-command.md

 published: false
 ---

+# Reset Azure MFA with Slack - the need.

 Currently only users in the [Global Admin] role can reset the Azure Multi Factor Authenticate (MFA) details of users which is used as two factor authentication for Azure, D365 and Office 365.
-There has been an [Azure feedback request] (I've been monitoring this for a while now and have voted) with Mircrosoft to open this up to other roles for over 3 years with no movement, it would make sense that the Password/ Helpdesk Administrator role would be able to reset the MFA. and was a big pain point for us recently, sometimes getting up to 5 requests a day for resets from the helpdesk because we couldn't give them Global Admin rights to our Azure tenant!
+There has been an [Azure feedback request] (I've been monitoring this for a while now and have voted) with Mircrosoft to open this up to other roles for over 3 years with no movement, it would make sense that the Password/ Helpdesk Administrator role would be able to reset the MFA.
+This was a big pain point for us recently, sometimes getting up to 5 requests a day for resets from the helpdesk because we couldn't give them Global Admin rights to our Azure tenant!

 Having recently moved to Slack, I decided to have a look to see if it would be possible for the helpdesk to use Slack to reset Azure MFA so they no longer had to escalate it to our team.

 What I came up with was a [Slack slash command] that send the UPN of the user to reset their MFA to an Azure runbook that then ran a PowerShell command to reset MFA using a service account (the service account has to be a global admin).

+Notes

+1. This uses the [MSOnline] (MSOL) PowerShell module which is version 1 of the Azure Active Directory modules and there is a newer module that Microsoft encourage you to use.
+However, the V2 module (AzureAD) does not have the ability to reset Azure MFA for some reason and I have found the features of V2 lacking compared to V1.

+2. A service account is required with Global Admin priviladges.
+This is a security trade off so limit the users that have access to the credentials of this account.
+When Microsoft finally implement a less privileged role to reset MFA, then the service account can be removed from Global Admins to the less privileged role.

 ## Azure Automation Runbook